caleb-cox/commando-hacker-witch/README.md

 ### Attack roll
 When a character tries to hit another character in close or ranged combat, his player has to roll the dice to determine if he has hit.
 Attack rolls work like any other attribute check but the DL is always the target's Defense stat plus any applicable modifiers.
 Attack rolls are subject to the "exploding die" rule if the character has the appropriate skill and that each additional success after the first adds +1 to the damage caused.
 Please refer to the Magic chapter for magic attacks.

 Example: A thief wants to backstab a guard with a dagger.
-The skill list determines that when using a dagger the Rogue attribute applies.
+The skill list determines that when using a dagger the Hacker attribute applies.
 The thief knows this skill, so he may also add the +2 modifier to his attack roll.

 ### Damage and Healing
 After having scored a hit, you determine the damage caused.
 Damage is determined by the weapon used.
 See the weapon list for details.
 Please note that damage rolls are always subject to the "exploding die" rule.
 The victims hitpoints are reduced by a number of points equal to the damage caused.
 If the hitpoints drop to 0, the character is dead or dying.
 A character's HP may never drop below 0.